michaelneale/goose-issue-fixer/README.md

 This project aims to read from issues and then create and manage its own PRs, to completion.
+Uses `goose run` heavily.

 # Running